CanopyTax/async-decorator/README.md

 ## Requirements and installation

-Async-decorator can be used with [RxJS 4](https://github.com/Reactive-Extensions/RxJS)
+Async-decorator can be used with [RxJS 4](https://github.com/Reactive-Extensions/RxJS) or [RxJS 6](https://github.com/ReactiveX/rxjs)

-Note: Implementations are in the works for [RxJS 6](https://github.com/ReactiveX/rxjs) and [callbags](https://github.com/staltz/callbag-basics).
+Note: We are currently implementing a version for [callbags](https://github.com/staltz/callbag-basics).

 Installation: